 - Review with the external auditors any audit problems or difficulties and management’s response, including: (a) any difficulties encountered in the course of the audit work, including any restrictions on the scope of activities or access to requested information, and any significant disagreements with management; (b) any accounting adjustments that were noted or proposed by the auditor but were “passed” (as immaterial or otherwise); (c) any communications between the external auditor and the external auditor’s national office respecting auditing or accounting issues presented by the engagement; (d) any material written communications between the external auditors and management; and (e) any “management” or “internal control” letter issued, or proposed to be issued by the audit firm to SCANA;

-- Review annually SCANA's Corporate Risk Management program, its scope and effectiveness, and any other SCANA policies with respect to risk assessment and risk management;
+- Review at least annually SCANA's Corporate Risk Management program, its scope and effectiveness, and any other SCANA policies with respect to risk assessment and risk management;

 - Discuss SCANA’s major financial risk exposures and the steps management has taken to monitor and control such exposures;